wangziqi2013/wangziqi2013.github.io/_posts/2020-12-27-strand-consistency.markdown

    of the hardware structures and operations.
 In general this paper is of high value on how actual architects view the persistence ordering problem and how real hardware shall be implemented.

+2. To increase parallelism and reduce stalls of store buffer because of sfence, the paper proposes strand persistency which allows the creation of independent instruction pieces as "strands".
+Stores of different strands do not dependent on each other, and could hence be drained into the NVM in parallel.

 This paper proposes strand consistency and a hardware implementation, StrandWeaver, to provide a better persist